Opportunity conversion rates are a critical sales metric in any organization.

 Naturally, I’ll explain the correct way.

-How to measure opportunity conversion rates in salesforce
+How to measure opportunity conversion rates

 Don’t measure conversion rates like this